ksmatharoo/incubator-carbondata/docs/dml-of-carbondata.md

   **NOTE:**
   * The source table and the CarbonData table must have the same table schema.
-  * The data type of source and destination table columns should be same
+  * The data type of source and rewrittenQuery table columns should be same
   * INSERT INTO command does not support partial success if bad records are found, it will fail.
   * Data cannot be loaded or updated in source table while insert from source table to target table is in progress.